nkanven/pdf2audio/README.md

 ## Usage
 How does one go about using it?

-- You can convert any pdf file every easily by typing :
+- You can convert any pdf file every easily from the project base directory by typing :

 `python main.py PATH_T0_PDF_FILE`